Setting boundaries with your adult children can be beneficial both for their growth, and for yours.

 When your children are young, you worry about the day when they "leave the nest."
 Your time with them is precious, and you wonder what you will do when they are gone.
 How will you spend our time?
 What will they do without you?

 While these thoughts can be anxiety-inducing, you also want to foster your children’s self-development so they can confidently and competently grow up and live their own lives.

 But, sometimes, this transition to healthy independence does not happen easily.
 For various reasons, grown children may fear or resist independence, or have difficulties creating an action plan.

 As a parent of these grown children, one of the ways you can continue to encourage their independence is by setting healthy boundaries.
 Boundaries help to define who is responsible for what and to establish what resources are available (and which are not).
-Establishing boundaries also helps adult kids understand the developmental shifts you are making from parent-child interactions to adult-adult relationships.
+Setting boundaries with adult children helps them understand the developmental shifts you are making from parent-child interactions to adult-adult relationships.

-This boundary-setting with grown children can be a challenge.
-Adult kids may still see you as fully available to them—and you may even want to be the same responsible, responsive parent you have always been.
+Establishing boundaries with adult children can be a challenge.
+Grown kids may still see you as fully available to them—and you may even want to be the same responsible, responsive parent you have always been.
 And while you can still be that competent, sensitive parent, you now need to do it through different behaviors.